datacarpentry/spreadsheet-ecology-lesson/_episodes/03-dates-as-data.md

 ### Dates stored as integers

-The first thing you need to know is that Excel **stores dates as a number** - see the last column in the above figure.
+The first thing you need to know is that Excel stores dates as numbers - see the last column in the above figure.
 Essentially, it counts the days from a default of December 31, 1899, and thus stores July 2, 2014 as  the serial number 41822.

 (But wait.
 That’s the default on my version of Excel.
 We’ll get into how this can introduce problems down the line later in this lesson. )